Plugins

 Lifecycle

-- Install — Upload a plugin ZIP from the admin dashboard, or install from the extension marketplace.
+- Install - Upload a plugin ZIP from the admin dashboard, or install from the extension marketplace.
+Install and uninstall are restricted to the admin dashboard since 1.6.2.

 - Disabled by default - Newly installed plugins are inert until an admin explicitly enables them.
 This prevents drive-by execution if someone gains write access to the registry directory.

-- Configure — The admin form is generated from the plugin's config schema.
+- Configure - The admin form is generated inline from the plugin's config schema.
 Changes take effect immediately.

 Slots